 We’re here to talk about it.
 Keep reading to learn all about whether or not saunas are good for the detox stage.

-Can You Sweat out drugs?
+Can You Sweat Out Drugs?

 Many people may be motivated to try saunas for detoxification from drugs due to the widely-held belief that they can be used for purification.
 People often go into saunas in spas in an effort to bring toxins out of their skin, to sweat off excess weight, and to clear out anything blocking their systems.